AdobeDocs/experience-manager-cloud-service.ja-JP/help/forms/aem-forms-cloud-service-communications.md

 Use the following keys, referred to as claims, to construct JWT JSON object:

-* `exp`- the requested expiration of the access token, expressed as a number of seconds since January 1, 1970 GMT.
+* `exp`- the requested expiration of the access token, expressed as several seconds since January 1, 1970 GMT.
 For most use cases, this is a relatively small value.
 For example, 5 minutes, for five minutes from now, this value should be 1670923791.
 * `iss` - the Organization ID from the Adobe Developer Console project, in the format org_ident@AdobeOrg.
 * `sub` - the Technical Account ID from the Adobe Developer Console integration, in the format: id@techacct.adobe.com.
 * `aud` - the Client ID from the Adobe Developer Console integration prepended with `https://ims-na1.adobelogin.com/c/`.